LabnexDev/Labnex/documentation_md/topics/bot-commands.md

 ## Important Notes

--   Command availability might depend on your permissions within Labnex and the bot's configuration on the server.
+-   Command availability and behavior might depend on your permissions within Labnex and the bot's configuration on the server.
--   For commands requiring multiple arguments (like titles with spaces), use quotes: `/createtask project:MyProject title:\"Design new user interface\"`
+-   For command options that accept strings with spaces (like titles or descriptions), ensure you enclose the value in quotes if it contains spaces, or rely on Discord's handling of separate arguments for options.
 -   The bot will usually provide feedback or error messages directly in the channel or via DM.

-*This list is not exhaustive and may be updated as new features are added to the bot.
-Always use `/help` for the most current command list on your server.*
+*This list reflects currently defined commands.
+Use `/help` for the most up-to-date command list available to you on your server.*